ravenac95/sudolikeaboss/README.rst

 -------------------------------

 These are some ideas I have for the future.
-This isn't an exhaustive list, and, more importantly, I make no guarantees on weather or not I can or will get to any of these.
+This isn't an exhaustive list, and, more importantly, I make no guarantees on whether or not I can or will get to any of these.

 - Ability to save passwords directly from the command line.
 Of any of these